pranayga/expl0ring_V8/docs/tweaking_v8_objects.md

    }

 ```
-11. `LookupString`: This also changes the way we look from the string from our string table.
-We accomodate the difference in structure to avoid taint bytes from getting compared.
+11. `LookupString`: This also changes the way we look at the string from our string table.
+We accommodate the difference in structure to avoid taint bytes from getting compared.
 ```diff
 @@ -17409,7 +17496,26 @@ Handle<String> StringTable::LookupString(Isolate* isolate,
    if (string->IsInternalizedString()) return string;